RobRendell/gTove/README.md

 ---

+* Colour picker for mini background?
+* Allow adding more icon types?
+Just a string, could point at the material-design icons page.
+Need to sanitise input.
+* Hexagonal template shape.
+* Template border settings?
 * "Random table mini": configured with several minis, probabilities/weights and duplicate number(s).
 When added to the tabletop, rolls on the table and adds the resulting random mini(s) to the tabletop.
 Support nesting, so rows can contain random table minis as well as regular minis.